Total solar eclipse mesmerizes America — Nigeria Today

 “It is such an incredible, sensory-overload kind of event,” eclipse-chaser Fred Espenak, a retired NASA astrophysicist, told AFP of the first total solar eclipse he saw in the United States back in 1970.

-Everyone else should use proper solar eyeglasses, which are far darker than regular ones, or make a pinhole projector to see the eclipse while avoiding the glare of the Sun.

-Cloudy weather and thunderstorms dashed viewers’ hopes of a clear view in some places, including Missouri.

-Scientists planned to study the eclipse to learn more about the super-hot corona, or outer edge of the Sun.
+Scientists planned to study the eclipse to learn more about the super-hot corona, or outer atmosphere of the Sun.

-Astronauts orbiting the Earth aboard the International Space Station were planning to document the eclipse, which they were in line to see three times.

-“My first solar eclipse from space… We’re ready!”
-Italian astronaut Paolo Nespoli tweeted ahead of the event.
+“It is really exciting to see so many people interested in nature and science and this amazing phenomenon,” said Kwayera Davis, an adjunct professor of astronomy at the College of Charleston.

 Do you something awesome to share with the world?
 Click here to share